d-gebert/30_fly_genomes/README.md

 - `Code/Gene_annotation/`: Scripts for gene annotation based on MAKER.
 - `Code/Genome_rearrangement/`: Scripts for synteny and rearrangement analysis based on GENSPACE.
 - `Code/TE_annotation/`: Scripts for transposable element analysis and visualization.
-- `Code/TR_analysis/`: Scripts for tandem repeat analysis and visualization.
+- `Code/TR_analysis/`: Scripts for TRASH-based tandem repeat analysis and visualization.
 - `Docs/`: Documentation and supplementary materials.

 ## Installation